The COP Collection

 Meeting the twin challenge of decarbonization and growing demand

-Jurisdictions around the world are looking for clean energy solutions to meet the ever-growing demand for power stemming from economic growth, electrification, and the need to address climate change.
+Jurisdictions around the world are looking for more sustainable energy solutions to meet the ever-growing demand for power stemming from economic growth, electrification, and the need to address climate change.
 Developing large sources of reliable electricity is also critical to energy security and investment attraction.

 Ontario’s demand for electricity could more than